top of page

 • Digestive issues

 Having a vestibular condition can be life altering and scary.
-This can cause anxiety and depression.
+This can cause or exacerbate anxiety and depression.
 Many simple, day-to-day activities are no longer easy when you have a vestibular disorder.
 To avoid the symptoms, some people develop a more sedentary lifestyle and avoid certain activities.
+Although this is a strategy the brain does to protect itself, it is not the best solution and finding the right team to help manage symptoms can help.

 Certain situations may be more challenging and lead to increase of symptoms: